Last update: July 25, 23:40

 Q: How many CPs will there be?
 How difficult are they to find?

 A: Good navigation skills will be needed.
 The course will consist of 20–30 CPs.
-Most controls are “quite easy” (small lake), some “very easy” (top of the fell) and some “quite demanding” (very small pond in a very detailed area) for an experienced orienteer.
+Most of them are “quite easy” (small lake), some “very easy” (top of the fell) and some “quite demanding” (very small pond in a very detailed area) – for an experienced orienteer.